 If a pandemic spreads and measures are adopted by various governments to contain the virus, the Group’s businesses could be negatively affected in terms of decreasing revenues, margins and cash flows.

-• the procurement chain: suppliers might no longer be able to produce/deliver the components necessary to supply production sites;
+- the procurement chain: suppliers might no longer be able to produce/deliver the components necessary to supply production sites;

-• production activities: the Group might no longer be able to use the workforce, following government regulations limiting personal movement, or it might be impossible for the company to guarantee a healthy, protected work environment;
+- production activities: the Group might no longer be able to use the workforce, following government regulations limiting personal movement, or it might be impossible for the company to guarantee a healthy, protected work environment;

+- the distribution of products: measures to contain the spread of the virus could require sales outlets to be closed, or the Group might not be able to supply the sales network.
 Piaggio has tried and is trying to deal with this risk, which could negatively affect the group's financial position and performance following a possible decrease in revenues, profitability and cash flows, thanks to a global sourcing policy, a production capacity distributed on different continents and a sales network present in over 100 nations.

 The Group carefully monitors the development of the health situation and implements all precautions to ensure the health and safety of employees within its plants and to be able to fulfil all its commitments.